-Observation was used as a technique to collect data for objective 3.
-The researcher decided to use this technique to observe all the behaviours of the students related to various values.
+Observation: Observation was used as a technique to collect data for objective the students related to various values.
 The observation would be done on the value practices exhibited by the students during the school hours and even outside the school hours such as during field trips.
 The researcher would note down their actions or any noticeable behaviour related to values in a diary.